 Modern magic is not all about the big acts with bright lights, smoke and disappearing animals – close-up magic can enthral audiences just as much as the big shows.
 Magic captures peoples’ natural curiosity as they are determined to figure out how the trick is done.
 There is something about the proximity of the trick that drives the sense of disbelief.
 This makes close-up magic the perfect entertainment for events like parties and weddings because people cannot but help be drawn into the performance; it feeds their curiosity, makes it a great talking point and creates wonderful, lasting memories.

 Check out this fun video compilation of Christopher Whitelock in action to pique your interest and give you a taster of what he could be performing at your next event!

-Take a look at my gallery and videos to see for yourself what kind of tricks I perform and how delighted guests are when I perform them.
+Take a look at the magic gallery and videos to see for yourself what kind of tricks Christopher performs and how delighted guests are when he performs them.
 Magic is such a fun form of entertainment and knowing a few tricks for yourself is well worth it to amaze your friends and family next time you get together.

 The best magician I have ever seen, producing fire one moment then a block of ice the next.
 AMAZING.

 My card was frozen in a block of ice – it’s utter madness but sheer brilliance.

 I don’t know whether to be amazed or to just burn you at the stake.